MPC-Pipe: an Efficient Pipeline Scheme for Secure Multi-party Machine Learning Inference

-from MPC clients. $[x_i]$ represents the additive secret share of original operand $X$ in the MPC server $\#i$, and $\langle x_i\rangle$ represents the binary secret share of original operand $X$ in the MPC server $\#i$.
-In latter sections, if subscript is not specified, $[x]$ and $\langle x\rangle$ represent secret shares of operand $X$ in MPC servers as a whole.
+$[x_i]$ represents the additive secret share of original operand $X$ in the MPC server $\#i$, and $\langle x_i\rangle$ represents the binary secret share of original operand $X$ in the MPC server $\#i$.
+In the latter sections, if a subscript is not specified, $[x]$ and $\langle x\rangle$ represent secret shares of operand $X$ sent to some MPC server.

+There are many ways to generate secret shares.
 For example, in the 2PC setting, two additive shares of $X$ can be $[x_0] = X - R$ and $[x_1] = R$, where both $X$ and $R$ are in the same algebraic number field, and $R$ is sampled from a uniform random variable.
-The uniformity of $R$ renders both $R$ and $X-R$ leaking no information about the original operand $X$.
-In the same 2PC setting, two binary shares for $X$ can be $\langle x_0\rangle = X \oplus R$ and $\langle x_1 \rangle = R$, where both $X$ and $R$ are in the same algebraic number field, and $R$ is sampled from a uniform random variable.
-The uniformity of $R$ again renders both $R$ and $X \oplus R$ leaking no information about the original operand $X$.
+The uniformity of $R$ renders both $R$ and $X-R$ to leak no information about the original operand $X$.
+In the same 2PC setting, two binary shares for $X$ can be $\langle x_0\rangle = X \oplus R$ and $\langle x_1 \rangle = R$.
+Note that MPC-Pipe is agnostic to the additive or binary secret-sharing scheme.
 Usually, the additive sharing format is more suitable for multiplications and additions, and the binary sharing format is more suitable for bit-wise operations like $XOR$ and shifting.
-In the MPC example from figure~\ref{fig:mpc-example}, both operands $W$ and $X$ are shared in additive format: $[w_1] + [w_2] = W$ and $[x_1] + [x_2] = X$.

-After distribution of secret shares, it's MPC servers' turn to run computations on their local shares.
+After receiving secret shares from the client, it's the MPC servers' turn to run computations on their local shares.
 The next several sections will describe protocols to compute multiplications, bit-wise operations, several non-linear operations, and secret share format conversions.